 You may have clicked on this post because you’re looking to get into digital marketing and you’ve heard SEO may be the place to start.

-Whatever best describes you, in this short and abbreviated post, I’ll explain the difference between SEO and firearm content marketing and why in 2017 you can’t do one without the other.
+Whatever best describes you, in this short and abbreviated post, I’ll explain the difference between SEO and firearm content marketing and why you can’t do one without the other.